Novel and self-consistency analysis of the QCD running coupling $\alpha_s(Q)$ in both the perturbative and

 where $\mu_r$ is the renormaliztion scale and the perturbative coefficients $r_i$ have been calculated up to four-loop QCD corrections~\cite{Baikov:2010je, Baikov:2012zm}.
-Using this higher-loop pQCD series, we can achieve a precise prediction on $a^{g_1}_s(Q)$ at the high momentum transfer, and by requiring its value and its slope be matched to a low-energy model such as~\cite{Brodsky:2010ur}~\footnote{We adopt this model, since its prediction agrees with the hadronic data extracted from various observables as well as the predictions of various models with the built-in confinement and lattice simulations.}
+Using this higher-loop pQCD series, we can achieve a precise prediction on $a^{g_1}_s(Q)$ at the high momentum transfer, and by requiring its value and its slope be matched to a low-energy model such as~\cite{Brodsky:2010ur}

-some attempts have been done to fix an interface scale and a smooth connection between perturbative and non-perturbative hadron dynamics, cf. Refs.\cite{Brodsky:2010ur, Deur:2014qfa, Deur:2016cxb, Deur:2017cvd}.
+A comparison of various low-energy models can be found in Ref.\cite{Zhang:2014qqa}.
+Here we shall adopt the model (\ref{ag1LFH}) to do the matching, since its prediction agrees with the hadronic data extracted from various observables as well as the predictions of various models with the built-in confinement and lattice simulations.
+Some attempts have been done to fix an interface scale and a smooth connection between perturbative and non-perturbative hadron dynamics, cf. Refs.\cite{Brodsky:2010ur, Deur:2014qfa, Deur:2016cxb, Deur:2017cvd}.

-Previously, the scheme-and-scale dependent fixed-order pQCD series (\ref{conv.series}) has been directly adopted to do the matching~\cite{Brodsky:2010ur, Deur:2014qfa, Deur:2016cxb}, whose renormalization scale is set as the guessed typical momentum transfer of the process (e.g. $Q$) and where an arbitrary range $[Q/2,2Q]$ is assigned to estimate the scale uncertainty.
-Due to the mismatching of $\alpha_s$ and the coefficients at each perturbative order, this uncertainty is unavoidable, whose magnitude depends heavily on the how many terms of the pQCD series are known and the convergence of the pQCD series, and it is then conventionally treated as an important systematic error of the pQCD prediction.
-Numerically, it has been found that the scale errors are still sizable in intermediate and low-energy region even for the four-loop series due to larger $\alpha_s$ in those regions.
+In Refs.\cite{Brodsky:2010ur, Deur:2014qfa, Deur:2016cxb}, the scheme-and-scale dependent fixed-order pQCD series (\ref{conv.series}) has been adopted to do the matching, whose renormalization scale is set as the guessed typical momentum transfer of the process (e.g. $Q$) and an arbitrary range $[Q/2,2Q]$ is then assigned to estimate its uncertainty.
+Due to the mismatching of $\alpha_s$ and the coefficients at each perturbative order, this scale uncertainty is unavoidable, whose magnitude depends heavily on the how many terms of the pQCD series are known and the convergence of the pQCD series, and it is then conventionally treated as an important systematic error of the pQCD prediction.
+Numerically, it has been found that the scale errors are still sizable in intermediate and low-energy region even for the present known four-loop series due to larger $\alpha_s$ in those regions.
 This manly input and unwanted scale error thus greatly affects the accuracy of the matching.
 Thus it is important to adopt a proper scale-setting approach so as to achieve a more accurate fixed-order prediction.